https://github.com/concourse/oci-build-task

 option](https://concourse-ci.org/jobs.html#schema.step.task-step.image).

-for multi-arch image builds when setting IMAGE_PLATFORM to
+image builds when setting `IMAGE_PLATFORM` to [multiple

-The image output format will be a directory when this flag is set to true.
+Layout format when this flag is set to true.

-* `$BUILDKIT_ADD_HOSTS` (default empty): extra host definitions for `buildkit`
+* `BUILDKIT_ADD_HOSTS` (default empty): extra host definitions for `buildkit`

 to properly resolve custom hostnames.
 The value is as comma-separated